 - The 'Star Child Book' will be based in the entrance hall teachers write in the names of the 'Star Children' who receive 'Star Awards', a member of staff will write the names of the recipients of his/her termly awards.
-The book is then available for parents and visitors to look at - a celebration of our children's achievements and behaviour. - The 'Time-out Book' will be based with the headteacher.
-Each time a child is given 'external' time-out, their name is written in, with reasons.
-Staff are made aware if a child has had time out and are closely monitored at at playtimes by duty staff and lunchtimes by the midday supervisors. - Loss of 'REACH' time is recorded each term by the class teacher and the Senior Leadership Team.
+The book is then available for parents and visitors to look at - a celebration of our children's achievements and behaviour. - All incidents of Reflection time along with all behavioural needs are logged on CPOMs. - Loss of 'REACH' time is recorded each term by the class teacher and the Senior Leadership Team.
 Children who repeatedly lose REACH Time are identified and monitored closely.
 Where necessary, a meeting with parents/carers is arranged.